orbitdb/orbitdb/README.md

 Client library to interact with orbit-server.
 Implements the levelDOWN API without get(key, cb).

-orbit-server uses linked lists on top of IPFS.
+orbit-server uses linked lists on top of IPFS. orbit-server not *yet* released, working on it.

 ### TODO
 - local caching of messages
 - channel.send()
-    - check options for what type to publish as (text, snippet, file, etc.)
+    - API for sending a file
+- use HTTPS instead of HTTP (channel password are sent in plaintext atm)
+- API for fetching message content
+- API for fetching user info
-- channel.setMode()
+- OrbitNetwork
+    + channel system (join, part, pub/sub)

 ## API
     connect(host, username, password)